ikanher/the-three-caballeros/documentation/final_report.md

 * Also used **images with no labels** (n=9824 out of 20000)
 * Used **train-validation-test split** of 0.6-0.2-0.2
 * **Normalized images** using the means and stds of the RGB channels computed over the given image set
-* **Random data augmentation** applied to train set images only: we used random horizontal flipping, rotation, colorjitter, grayscaling and perspective changes.
+* **Random data augmentation** applied to train set images only: we used random horizontal flipping, rotation, colorjitter, grayscaling and perspective changes
 * Calculated **pos\_weights** (to be used with BCEWithLogitsLoss) for all labels to compensate the label imbalance

 ### Training